Systematic Reviews and Meta-Analysis

 - Certainty in the evidence in a systematic review.

 Computer practicals on meta-analysis will be undertaken using Stata.
-An optional Introduction to Stata session will run on the morning of the second day, for course participants with no previous experience of Stata or those wanting a refresher.
+An optional Introduction to Stata session is provided, for course participants with no previous experience of Stata or those wanting a refresher.

 Systematic Reviews in Health Care: Meta-analysis in Context, edited by Matthias Egger, George Davey Smith and Doug Altman (BMJ Books, 2001)